 - Use the SPARK Story Bible (in the pews in the Sanctuary or on a cart in Incarnation Hall) to connect for the Bible reading for the day.

 - Remember, it is hard for children to sit for a long time.
 Allow children to sit or kneel on the floor and use the pew or chairs as a desk if necessary.
-Feel free to pick up a Children’s bulletin or a Rainbow Bag as you enter the worship space; both will help keep your child occupied as you worship together.
+Feel free to pick up a Rainbow Bag or clipboard with coloring pages as you enter the worship space; both will help keep your child occupied as you worship together.

 - Children who have received first communion instruction are invited forward to receive communion – but those who haven’t are still invited to come forward for a blessing – this can be a very meaningful part of the service for both of you.